 - Implementing inspection, prevention and maintenance procedures

-- Installing fire detection and protection systems
+- Installing fire suppression, detection and specialized protection systems

-- Executing emergency response and business continuity programs to eliminate or reduce the impact of potential loss events
+- Executing emergency response and business continuity programs

-We also engage the services of globally recognized engineering service providers to routinely inspect facilities and review new designs and facility modifications.
+We also engage the services of globally recognized loss prevention engineering service providers to routinely inspect facilities and review new designs and facility modifications.
 This helps us to maintain a high standard of loss prevention that corresponds to the level of operational risk, monetary value and supply-chain importance.

 Capital projects construction safety

 We have a strong construction safety program with a focus on zero harm to people, property and the environment.
 Our Global Engineering Solutions (GES) group oversees hundreds of contractors and thousands of skilled craftworkers on our construction projects worldwide.
 Safety is integrated into all stages of our construction projects, beginning with the concept and design phases and carried through to detailed design and construction.

 Our construction safety program mandates pre-job planning, hazard assessments and daily safety audits.
 We also conduct monthly peer reviews by bringing together in-house engineers, contractors, EHS and other partners to conduct thorough project safety evaluations and sharing of best practices.
 We completed 97 peer safety reviews in 2019, covering 92 percent of our active projects.